Dineshs737/e-commerce/readme.md

 > Run `CMD` as admin and type `net stop MongoDB`

+> [!IMPORTANT]
+> If you are doing any changes to db, before you run `docker compose up --build`, you have to run `docker compose down -v`

 ### Install dependencies for frontend and backend separately
 **Tip:** To efficiently install dependencies for both frontend and backend simultaneously, use split terminals.